Statement on Faculty-Student Collaboration

 Expectations for Students (Primary Authors)

-- Students should expect to do the majority of the development and execution of the research program under the supervision of their faculty mentor/s.
+- Students should expect to do the majority of the development and execution of the research program under the supervision of their faculty mentor(s).
 A meaningful undergraduate research experience (URE) requires a significant commitment on the part of the student researcher; consequently, students have the right to expect a reasonable commitment of time and attention on the part of the faculty.
 Both parties should plan to set up and maintain a regular meeting schedule throughout the duration of the project.

 - Students should expect to work closely with their faculty mentor throughout the entire project from inception through article revision and publication.
 Project conception and development may take place in a variety of settings (class projects, independent studies, UGR grants, etc.), but reaching the level of sophistication required for publication in KJUR will require close supervision by faculty collaborators, particularly during key decision-making periods of project conception, planning, and manuscript revision.
-To be eligible to submit an article to the journal, student authors must have completed their projects in collaboration with a faculty mentor.

 - In consultation with their mentors, students should be prepared to work independently and to spend a significant amount of time on their research projects outside of normal class preparation throughout the duration of the project.
-According to KJUR guidelines, the journal seeks articles written by students who have had the opportunity to conduct research outside of their formal classroom experience and within their major field of study.
+KJUR seeks articles written by students who have had the opportunity to conduct research outside of their formal classroom experience and within their major field of study.
 Class assignments can serve as a starting point for independent research; however, they generally lack the insight or depth of understanding that the editors feel is appropriate for publication in this journal.

 - Students should understand that while undergraduate research is first and foremost an educational activity, the point of undergraduate research is to introduce and immerse students in the professional activities of their field.
 Consequently, the results of their research should correspond to the standards of their discipline and contribute meaningfully to the broader body of knowledge.
 Students can expect faculty mentors to explain the expectations of the discipline in which they are conducting research and writing and should endeavor to respond constructively to any critiques.

 - The goal of the KJUR is to accept only the highest quality undergraduate research projects.
 In order to accomplish this, students should understand that the process of revising their papers for publication may take a significant amount of time and require multiple rewrites.
-Students have up to six months after graduation to submit an initial manuscript to the journal and may have additional time to complete any additional revisions required during the editorial review process.

 Expectations for Faculty Mentors and Co-Authors